-Now, I know what you’re all thinking, I don’t go to Uni anymore but who’s to say I still can’t offer advice to those going in September, or rather those moving away from home.
-I moved away from home and looking back on it now, it was possibly one of the best things I ever did, even if I was hungry quite a lot…
+Now, I know what you’re all thinking, I don’t go to Uni anymore but I learnt a lot during that time.
+I moved away from home and looking back on it now, it was possibly one of the best things I ever did.
+Here’s how to deal with homesickness at Uni.

 - Make like minded friends

 I found this really helped me at Uni.
 I made friends with people who were like me, people who also weren’t used to being away from home.
 You can then help each other through the hard stuff.
 It’s also good to make friends with a few people who can handle it too.
 They are the ones you go to for advice.